tagtart1/ribbity/README.md

 ## 🔴 Demo

 [Live Demo](https://tweety-3dd86.web.app/) available.
 Click 'Live Demo' to view it.
-IF you wanna get quick full access to the app to demo, click 'Sign up' and create a quick account with random creditials or sign in with Google
+IF you want to get quick full access to the app, click 'Sign up' and create a quick account with random creditials or sign in with Google

 ## Showcase 🌟